4 signs you’re the target of a Ponzi scheme

 REFERRALS

 Other cons exist.
 But Ponzi is the biggie.
 Protecting yourself is easy.
 Disaster fraud is, regrettably, all too common.
 Here’s what professionals say humans ought to look out for.
-Video provided by Newsy Newslook Ken Fisher is the founder and govt chairman of Fisher Investments, author of 11 books, four of which were New York Times bestsellers, and is No. 2 hundred at the Forbes.
+Video provided by Newsy Newslook Ken Fisher is the founder and govt chairman of Fisher Investments, author of 11 books, four of which were New York Times bestsellers, and is No. 2 hundred at Forbes.

 TIP 1: USE LOGIC, NOT GUESSWORK